Featured Image Credit: napkinsthefox / Instagram

 In other words, they can be artificially bred anywhere as long as the breeder is professional and is permitted by the state.

 Unfortunately, the fact that this fox variety is not endangered drives some people to exploit them in unspeakable ways.

-Many animal organizations are already working on alleviating the occurrence of these illegal breeding practices, but some are quite as sly as the fox they are trying to reproduce.
+Many animal organizations are already working on alleviating the occurrence of these illegal breeding practices, but some are still stubborn in trying to reproduce.

 Since Canadian Marble Foxes are a crossbreed of the Red and Arctic Foxes, it is risky to make them your household pet.
 They may initially be tamed by obedience training, but their actual characteristics will manifest after some time.

 Canadian Marble Foxes are very stubborn, so it is quite difficult to train them.
 Hence, if you plan to own one, you need to train and socialize them early, especially since they tend to fear humans.
 Further, they need plenty of attention to not develop unlikeable characteristics.

 Further, they can also be destructive, like their Red Fox parents, and they can also display aggression due to their hunting instincts.
 On the other hand, they can get along with dogs, but they need constant exposure to them.